 Pets are not a cure for PTSD, or high blood pressure or high cholesterol.
 If you do not currently have a pet, I definitely don’t recommend you go out and get one to heal your PTSD.
 That puppy is cute, but you have enough going on in your life without adding a puddle machine to your household.
 Training takes time and patience.

 A dog or a cat is a twenty-year commitment.
 If you don’t see yourself as a pet owner in 10 or 15 years, don’t become a pet owner today.
 But once you have made that commitment, you will be part of one the most rewarding relationships of your life.
+Here are some things to consider before you commit.

 Now go hug your four-legged friends.
 I just hugged mine.